conan-io/conan-center-index/docs/adding_packages/build_and_package.md

 ## Build Method

 For the `build()` method, the general scope used to build artifacts.
-Please, read the official reference to [build()](https://docs.conan.io/2/reference/conanfile/methods/build.html) method.and the [Build packages: the build() method](https://docs.conan.io/2/tutorial/creating_packages/build_packages.html).
+Please, read the official reference to the [build()](https://docs.conan.io/2/reference/conanfile/methods/build.html) method and the [Build packages: the build() method](https://docs.conan.io/2/tutorial/creating_packages/build_packages.html).

 ## Package Method